|

 To get around use Kentish Town’s tube and National Rail service, taking you to Camden in under 5 minutes and Waterloo in about 25.

 Flat prices?
-About £600-£970 a month for shared, £1300-£1500 for a studio and £1800 a month and up for a 1 bedroom.
+Expect to pay around £800–£1,200 a month for a shared room, £1,600–£1,800 for a studio, and £2,100 and up for a one-bedroom.

 Stratford

-Pre 2012 Olympics, Stratford left much to be desired for best places to live in London in your 20’s.
 But with a nearly £700 million pound (yes, that’s a number that exists) regeneration, it’s slowly but surely become one of the best places for young professional Londoners to make their way.

 Lucky for you living here means you’ll never have to worry about Oxford Street shopping again, with Westfield Mall literally at your fingertips.
 And tons of bars and restaurants to add to your ‘Londoning in your 20’s’ routine.
-If you have a dog (or just love green space) Olympic Park has over 560 acres of lush greenery to explore.

 Similar to Clapham, Stratford is incredibly well linked — with the Central and Jubilee lines, DLR (Docklands Light Railway), London Overground and TfL Rail all in one place (and about 20 minutes from Central London).
-Look to pay around £500-£800 for a shared bedroom here, £1200-£1300 for a studio flat and £1300 and above for 1 bed.

 Islington & Angel